jonmoss/cgit-wp-facebook/README.md

 *CGIT_FACEBOOK_APPID is the App ID from your app's dashboard.
 *CGIT_FACEBOOK_SECRET is the 'App Secret' from your app's dashboard
 *CGIT_FACEBOOK_USERID can be gotten most easily by just typing the facebook page URL into http://findmyfacebookid.com/
-*CGIT_FACEBOOK_TOKEN is gotten from developers.facebook.com -> Tools and Support -> Access Token Tool (use the App Token)
+*CGIT_FACEBOOK_TOKEN is gotten from developers.facebook.com -> Tools and Support -> Access Token Tool (use the App Token) - you need everything AFTER the pipe, so "672440359555259|2ZphKT83MH4uOlcNPsYtXdhMcKU" -> 2ZphKT83MH4uOlcNPsYtXdhMcKU

 This can be found using the facebook profile URL.